rclone/rclone/CONTRIBUTING.md

     GO111MODULE=on go get -u github.com/pkg/errors
     GO111MODULE=on go mod vendor

-Check in in a single commit as above.
+Check in a single commit as above.

 ## Updating all the dependencies ##